 · #Free All emails offering freebies

-· #Event or #Experience All emails with details about a local event or about a past experience
+· #Event All emails with details about a local event

 · #News All emails with news

-· #Giving All emails soliciting or information about a charity
+· #Charity All emails soliciting or information about a charity

-5. As always, we hope that members will limit themselves to polite queries, helpful information, and respectful statements of their opinions.
-Count to 6 seconds (the time it takes for your brain to catch up with your emotions) before you hit that “SEND” button in response to some irritating comment of a neighbor ;)
+6. As always, we hope that members will limit themselves to polite queries, helpful information, and respectful statements of their opinions.
+Count to at least 6 seconds (the time it takes for your brain to catch up with your emotions) before you hit that “SEND” button in response to some irritating comment of a neighbor ;)

 One of the responsibilities of belonging to the group is that if you use the resource to obtain information from the collective wisdom of the group, you share that collective wisdom back to the group.
 That way the wisdom is stored in the group's searchable database for everyone's use which in turn helps cut down on email traffic and repetitive requests for the same information.

-23. Are you finding yourself overwhelmed with the quantity of emails form the PVForum?
+24. Are you finding yourself overwhelmed with the quantity of emails form the PVForum?
 Sign up to receive the Full DIGEST.
 You’ll get one email of up to 12 messages sent during the previous 24 hours.
 You can make changes to your PVForum account by going to PVForum.us and logging in with your email, going to Manage my account, choose PVForum, and then choose Subscription.
+You can also send an email to firstname.lastname@example.org .
 Note that if you are signed up for this, you will likely miss out on various hot Freebies offered.
 Also note that if you send a message to the PVForum, it will NOT show up in your inbox until you get your Digest at night.
 You can always check the PVForum homepage on at pvforum.us to be sure your message arrived at the group, however.